wlcg-soc-wg/pocketsoc/VM.md

 ## Introduction

 This quickstart guide covers the `pocketsoc_v1` VM.
 This contains a prebuilt version of PocketSOC v1, with docker images already in place.
+The VM is intended for use during training events and individual testing.

 ## Requirements